Nepiki/Guides/Treasure-Conflix.md

 _Discover the Ancient Coin_
 </pre></big>

-Southeast of Landos in the middle of two mountains surrounded by forest
+Southeast of Landos in the middle of two mountains surrounded by forest.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/344748.png">